-Peer service periods are used for frame exchange in a link in which at least one of the mesh STAs operates in power save mode.
+Peer service periods are used for frame exchange in a link in which at least one of the mesh STAs operates in light or deep sleep mode.
 A peer service period is a contiguous period of time during which one or more individually addressed frames are transmitted between two peer mesh STAs.
 A peer service period is directional and may contain one or more TXOPs.
 One mesh STA operates as transmitter in peer service period, transmits frames and initiates the termination of the peer service period.
 The other mesh STA operates as receiver in peer service period and receives the frames.
 A mesh STA may have multiple peer service periods ongoing in parallel.
 At most one peer service period can be set up in each direction with each peer mesh STA.
 A peer service period is initiated by a peer trigger frame.
-An example peer service period between two mesh STAs in power save mode is shown in Figure s56 (Peer service period).
+An example peer service period between two mesh STAs in ligth or deep sleep mode is shown in Figure s56 (Peer service period).
 The numbering in the left-hand-side describes the phase of the operation.
 1 indicates the Initiation phase, 2 indicates the data transmission phase and 3 indicates the termination phase of the peer service period.